 Fortunately, whatever has been constructed in the mind can be deconstructed.

-The above memory of Our Lady of Fatima arose in response to a prompt in the Fire of Love community.
+The above memory of Our Lady of Fatima arose in response to a prompt shared in one of my communities.
 Even more important than the memory itself, was the sudden realization of how I had been reconstructing fear scenarios again and again and again as a young child and most of my adult life, entrenching them further and further into the darkest recesses of my brain.
 Although my original fears may have been valid, I was now literally scaring myself.

 Although you may come to believe these deeply ingrained patterns are the the real you, you are not your thoughts and emotions.
 Knowing this itself is the first step toward freedom.